How Much Does a Commercial Fire Sprinkler System Cost?

 Cost: $3.00 - $7.00 per sq ft

-- Best for: Unheated warehouses, parking garages, loading docks, and freezer/cold storage facilities
+- Best for: Unheated warehouses, parking garages, loading docks, cold storage

 - Advantages: Prevents frozen pipes in unheated spaces

-- Maintenance: Quarterly valve inspections, annual trip test, 5-year internal pipe examination
+- Maintenance: Quarterly valve inspections, annual trip test, 5-year internal exam

 Pre-Action Systems